 Review Team members are in unanimous agreement that the status quo regarding proxy registrations is not sustainable, is not fair to legitimate participants in the domain name marketplace, frustrates valuable social goals such as law enforcement and the protection of intellectual property, and reflects poorly on ICANN's commitment to serve the public interest.

 We are also in agreement that the goal should be to give accredited registrars strong incentives not to foster this undesirable status quo, and that such incentives should arise both from the terms of the ICANN contracts with registrars, and from principles of legal responsibility under national law.
-ICANN can control the first source of these incentives; its contractual provisions may influence, but cannot control, the second, since neither of the parties most directly involved -- the proxy service customers, and the law enforcement or other party seeking to identify them and hold them accountable -- is under contract to ICANN.
+ICANN can control the first source of these incentives; its contractual provisions may influence, but cannot control the second, since neither of the parties most directly involved - the proxy service customers, and the law enforcement or other party seeking to identify them and hold them accountable - is under contract to ICANN.

-We have not reached consensus on how best to advance this common goal.
-Some believe that the best approach is to start with the proxy services that are made available in connection with domain name registration, and require these services to follow best practices for promptly disclosing the identity of the party actually in control of the domain name, with registrars facing consequences if they do business with services that do not fulfill best practices.
-Others prefer the approach of denying any recognition of proxy services in ICANN contracts, and treating all such services simply as registrants, regardless of their practices.

 We have reached consensus on all the recommendations set out below.
-However, we include our recommendations on best practices (see recommendation 12 below), with the proviso that a significant body within the WHOIS Review Team has little confidence that such measures will prove a satisfactory solution over time.
-We request that the next WHOIS Review Team reviews the proxy industry's progress in this regard, and in the event that it finds the WHOIS policy and its implementation unsatisfactory at that point, we trust that it will make recommendations for more concrete measures.
+We request that the next WHOIS Review Team reviews the privacy and proxy industry's progress in this regard, and in the event that it finds the WHOIS policy and its implementation unsatisfactory at that point, we trust that it will make recommendations for more concrete measures.

-With regard to recommendation 17, the Review Team agrees on the need to assist users, and a portal to do this, and puts forward alternatives for community comment on those issues we don't yet have consensus on (ie should such a portal be limited to thin registries only, or all gTLDs).

-One other area of agreement is that neither approach will be successful without proactive ICANN compliance measures, either to police observance of best practices, in the first approach, or to press registrars to cancel registrations of proxy services that do not fulfill their contractual obligations as set forth in the RAA.
-A well resourced and credible compliance program is essential to reforming the unacceptable status quo in this area.
+Ultimately, ICANN’s WHOIS policy and implementation in the area of proxy and privacy services cannot be effective or successful without proactive ICANN compliance measures, eg to press registrars to cancel registrations of proxy services that do not fulfill their contractual obligations as set forth in the RAA.
+A well-resourced and credible compliance program is essential to reforming the unacceptable status quo in this area.

-Conclusions

-WHOIS is a source of long-running discussion at ICANN, both formal and informal.
-This apparently simple look-up service raises issues of data accuracy, privacy, cost, policing, and consumer trust.
-Each of the issues is important, and this is sometimes lost in the heat of the debate and the desire to vigorously advance a well-intentioned, reasonable position.

-We have found little consensus but more concerning, is the lack of coordinated effort to achieve consensus in this important space.
-Neither ICANN the corporation nor ICANN the community has seen the need to charge an individual or group as responsible for WHOIS.
-This we find to be a significant oversight, because without such coordinating effort, the small steps required for consensus may never be taken.